 Drop shots in badminton are referred to be concealing or misleading shots.
 If players execute drop shots with precision and trickery, they may be extremely delicate and point-scoring shots.
 However, a player may play these strokes from either the back or forehand wrist position.

-2. What is a backhand drop in badminton?
+Q2.
+What is a drop a backhand drop Shot in Badminton ?

-3. When to use the drop shot in badminton?
+Q3.
+When to use the drop shot badminton ?

-4. When to use the drop shot in singles?
+Q4.
+When to use the dropshot in badminton in singles?

 Initially, if your opponents are defending from the back of the court, you can use it as an ambush shot.A slow drop shot that lands extremely near the net is the best choice in this situation.

 You will be able to move them somewhat outside their present position, but you will not provide them with many opportunities to take the initiative.